-An older but still very relevant study published in the Journal of Occupational and Organizational Psychology titled “New insights into an old debate: Investigating the temporal sequence of commitment and performance at the business unit level,” concluded that organisational commitment “had a more persistent influence on performance at the business unit level than vice versa” leading the researchers to conclude that job attitudes lead to improvements in business unit performance.
+An older but relevant study published in the Journal of Occupational and Organizational Psychology concluded that organizational commitment “had a more persistent influence on performance at the business unit level than vice versa.”
+Researchers concluded that job attitudes lead to improvements in business unit performance.

-To understand how employee engagement improves work performance, simply take one look at the key components of employee engagement, which include:
+To understand how employee engagement improves work performance, take a look at the critical components of employee engagement, which include:

 - Clear understanding of one’s role and responsibilities